© WLDN 2020

 / TRACES : FOLLOWING THE VIGIL

-Every three months, the Organiser hosts a Sharing Evening with Joanne Leighton and her dancers for all Vigils and companions who have already participated.
-This convivial event is to exchange and reflect on The Vigil performance, to talk about each other's experiences, and to meet Joanne Leighton.
+Every three months, the Organiser hosts a Sharing Evening with Joanne Leighton and her dancers to enable a meeting between all Vigils and companions who have already participated.
+This convivial event allows us to exchange and reflect on the presence of the The Vigil performance in the city, to share different experiences, and to meet Joanne Leighton and her team.
 Curators, philosophers and sociologists who have participated in the performance come together to reflect on the presence of the Vigil in the city.